rvesse/wiki-tools/ReadMe.md

 An API providing support for populating a wiki data model from disk plus parsing and feature extraction support.

+## wiki-checker-api

+An API providing support for checking a wiki for common issues such as broken links.

-## wiki-checker
+## wiki-checker-cmd

 A command line utility for checking a wiki for common issues such as broken links.
+This is a simple command line wrapper around the wiki-checker-api module

 ### TODO